aeolus-incubator/dev-tools/README.md

 # Quick Start

-As the root user on a host you want to install Aeolus on:
+You don't need to be root to execute bootstrap.sh but make sure the following packages are installed or the script may fail:

+    # yum install gcc \
+    gcc-c++ \
+    make \
+    git \
+    lsof \
+    rubygems \
+    ruby-devel \
+    zlib-devel \
+    openssl-devel

+    # yum install libffi-devel \
+    libxml2-devel \
+    libxslt-devel \
+    sqlite-devel

-  If you want to use system ruby:
+If you want to use a specific ruby version via rbenv (recommended path):

-    # curl https://raw.github.com/aeolus-incubator/dev-tools/master/bootstrap.sh | /bin/sh -x
+    $ export RBENV_VERSION=1.9.3-p327; curl https://raw.github.com/aeolus-incubator/dev-tools/master/bootstrap.sh | /bin/sh -x
     (lots of output here)

-  If you want to use a specific ruby version via rbenv:
+If you want to use system ruby instead:

-    # export RBENV_VERSION=1.9.3-p194; curl https://raw.github.com/aeolus-incubator/dev-tools/master/bootstrap.sh | /bin/sh -x
+    $ curl https://raw.github.com/aeolus-incubator/dev-tools/master/bootstrap.sh | /bin/sh -x
     (lots of output here)

+In case you're using the system wide version of ruby, not that the script also needs to install some gems so you may need to configure you user's environment to allow for gems installation in your homedir.
+More info at: http://docs.rubygems.org/read/chapter/3

-This should work on rhel6, fc16 and fc17 (the script's env variables +
-oauth.json are pointing to existing imagefactory/iwhd/deltacloud
+The script should work on el6, fc16 and fc17 (the script's env variables + oauth.json are pointing to existing imagefactory/iwhd/deltacloud instances).
-instances).